milesmcc/OpenSourceLaw/PAPER.md

-# Nothing Is Implied: a Comprehensive Survey of Software Litigation to Identify Weaknesses of Popular Open-Source Licenses
+# Nothing Is Implied: a Comprehensive Survey of Software Litigation and Open Source Licensing in the United States
 **by Miles McCain**

 _Draft paper; please do not cite without author's permission._